DonaldKwan/dmail/README.md

   <img src="https://raw.githubusercontent.com/UCSDTCT/Dmail/master/diagram.png"/>
 </p>

-Dmail is a full-stack decentralized application running on the Ethereum network that facilitates secure storage and retrieval of encrypted messages.
-RSA is used to encrypt messages: users generate public/private key pairs in their browser and then store their public keys and ciphertext on the blockchain while keeping their private key offline.
+__Dmail__ is an Ethereum DApp that allows for secure storage and retrieval of encrypted messages.
+It uses the RSA cryptosystem to encrypt messages: users generate key pairs in their browser and then store their public key and ciphertext on the blockchain while keeping their private key offline.

-JavaScript on the front end handles encryption, decryption, and key generation, and then calls our Solidity smart contract to interact with the blockchain.
-You can access your mailbox through our UI, which maps your wallet’s address to memory on the blockchain containing your public key and any encrypted messages sent to you.
-You can then decrypt these messages by using your private key.
-You can verify that no malicious Javascript is run to expose your private key, as our website's source code is available on GitHub.
+ You can access your mailbox using your Ethereum address.
+This will give you a list of encrypted messages.
+You can decrypt any messages sent to you on the blockchain via your private key.

+ JavaScript on the front-end handles encryption, decryption, and key generation.
+Smart contracts written in Solidity are used to interact with the blockchain.

 _Brought to you by Team CropTops_